 Active Communities Plan

-We're moving into the next phase of the Active Communities Plan!
-Check out our September project update, listen to an episode of the "Hot & Bothered" podcast featuring the Active Communities Plan, explore our interactive analysis map, or attend one of our events listed below.
-If you'd like us to participate in an upcoming event or meeting, please reach out to the team: ActiveCommunities@sfmta.com
+Happy New Year from the Active Communities Plan team!
+Check out our January project update, listen to an episode of the "Hot & Bothered" podcast featuring the Active Communities Plan, or explore our interactive analysis map.

 The San Francisco Active Communities Plan (ACP) is a 2-year planning process to develop a new plan for active mobility in San Francisco.
 The new plan directs SFMTA future investments in the active transportation network, support facilities, programs, and policies for the next 10-15 years.
 This new planning effort includes all devices that can legally use the active transportation network and elevates the voices and needs of equity priority communities.